turnkeyz/CIS-4375-Project/frontend/README.md

 ## Purpose
 The Frontend is built using VueJs and Bootstrap

-### Page Content managed via NodeJs, Express and MySQL
+### Page Content managed via NodeJs, Express and MSSQL